dagerikhl/ddsg-server/README.md

     - This logs the result to the console.
 It also generates a HTML coverage report in the folder `coverage` which you can view in your web browser.
     - **Note!** This also performs a normal run of the tests before generating coverage report.

+## Deployment

+- To deploy, use these environment variables (explained below):
+    ```
+    NODE_ENV=production

+    LOCAL_JSON_STORE=false
+    LOCAL_JSON_USE=false
+    USE_FILE_SYSTEM=false
+    ```
+- The server can be deployed anywhere that can run a Node.js application.
+- For simple deployment, I recommend setting up a free Heroku server and deploy to that.
+    1. To set up a Heroku remote, follow this guide: [https://devcenter.heroku.com/articles/deploying-nodejs](https://devcenter.heroku.com/articles/deploying-nodejs).
+    2. Run `npm run deploy` to simply deploy to a Heroku remote after you have set one up and added its remote.

 ## Technologies

 - The server is written in Node using JavaScript (ES5).